monicagiraldochica/bash_tutorial/docs/iteration.md

 declare -a ARRAY=('SUBJ0' 'SUBJ9' 'SUBJ3' 'SUBJ4' 'SUBJ3')
 ```

-If we wanted to print the ID of each subject within the list without using a loop, we would have to type 5 different commands (imagine if you have 800 subjects?):
+If we want to print the ID of each subject within the list without using a loop, we would have to type 5 different commands:

 ```bash
 $ echo ${ARRAY[0]}